 As quakes rattle Greek islands, a few brave tourists enjoy having Santorini to themselves

-SANTORINI, Greece (AP) — More Greek islands closed schools Tuesday as hundreds of earthquakes ratted the Aegean Sea, while a handful of hardy tourists enjoyed having Santorini’s stunning views to themselves.
+SANTORINI, Greece (AP) — More Greek islands closed schools Tuesday as hundreds of earthquakes rattled the Aegean Sea, while a handful of hardy tourists enjoyed having Santorini’s stunning views to themselves.

 Thousands of residents and seasonal workers have left the Cycladic Islands as hundreds of quakes up to magnitude 5 were recorded in the volcanic region since Friday.
 Ferry and commercial flight operators added services to accommodate departures.